celo-org/ganache-cli/README.md

 * `--account_keys_path` or `--acctKeys`: Specifies a file to save accounts and private keys to, for testing.
 * `--noVMErrorsOnRPCResponse`: Do not transmit transaction failures as RPC errors.
 Enable this flag for error reporting behaviour which is compatible with other clients such as geth and Parity.
 * `--allowUnlimitedContractSize`: Allows unlimited contract sizes while debugging.
 By enabling this flag, the check within the EVM for contract size limit of 24KB (see EIP-170) is bypassed.
 Enabling this flag **will** cause ganache-cli to behave differently than production environments.
+* `--useExperimentalOpcodes`: Use additional Istanbul opcodes (BALANCE, EXTCODEHASH, SLOAD) for EIP 1884.
+* `--minimumGasPrice`: The minimum gas price for sending transactions.
+In production, this value is obtained through the MinimumGasPrice contract as it can change.
 * `--keepAliveTimeout`: Sets the HTTP server's `keepAliveTimeout` in milliseconds.
 See the [NodeJS HTTP docs](https://nodejs.org/api/http.html#http_server_keepalivetimeout) for details. `5000` by default.
 * `-t` or `--time`: Date (ISO 8601) that the first block should start.
 Use this feature, along with the evm_increaseTime method to test time-dependent code.